aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/ptp.md

 ptp monitor threshold missing-message sync 3 sequence-ids
 ```

-All parameters can be overridden manually if required:
+All parameters can be overridden if required:

 ```yml
 ptp: